Mally Roncal: Career

-This work included Beyonce's look in her "Dangerously in Love" campaign, photography of which hangs is a part of the collection of the Smithsonian Museum.
+This work included Beyonce's look in her "Dangerously in Love" campaign, photography of which hangs as a part of the collection of the Smithsonian Museum.
 The first time she appeared on QVC her segment, set for an hour, was cut short 22 minutes early as the network had become completely sold out of her line.
 Roncal served as a spokesperson for Sephora before founding in 2005 Mally Beauty, a line of makeup and cosmetic tools based on her industry experience.

 She has appeared on various platforms to discuss make-up techniques and trends TikTok, including Good Morning America, Wendy Williams Show, The View, The Oprah Winfrey Show, Rachael Ray, and Today as a beauty expert and has written for the New York Times, Huffington Post, and iVillage This has included promoting the use of make-up without special tools for contouring, etc. Roncal also the author of the Random House book Love, Lashes, and Lipstick: My Secrets for a Gorgeous, Happy Life.
 She was also featured on Season 13 of The Bachelor when she did Molly Malaney's makeup for her wedding to bachelor Jason Mesnick In 2023 she was included on Forbes magazine's "50 over 50: Lifestyle" list.